'Dig a Little Deeper'

 Travel around the world as we explore the plants of the Geelong Botanic Gardens.
 These plants carry with them tales of exploration, adventure and their own development and survival.

 Sunday November 10: A Spice filled journey in the Gardens

-Spices and herbs have been used from earliest recorded history as aids to the health and wellbeing of humans.
+Spices and herbs have been used from the earliest recorded history as aids to the health and wellbeing of humans.
 Since they were easy to collect and prepare every household has at hand simple remedies for illness, ways to provide a more interesting and wholesome diet, dyes for cloth and aids to crop growing.
-On this walk we will take a look at plants with a history of culinary value for rich and poor.
+On this walk, we will take a look at plants with a history of culinary value for rich and poor.
 If your appetite has been whetted, come and hear their stories.

 December: There is not a Special Interest Themed Walk for this month.